jonatasferreira/gprojects/contributing.md

 Reporting issues is helpful but an even better approach is to send a Pull Request, which is done by "Forking" the main repository and committing to your own copy.
 This will require you to use the version control system called Git.

-## Config doctrine

-To create the schema use the create command: php vendor/bin/doctrine orm:schema-tool:create

-To drop the schema use the drop command: php vendor/bin/doctrine orm:schema-tool:drop

 ## Guidelines

 Before we look into how, here are the guidelines.
 If your Pull Requests fail